Our History

 1993 Recognizing that the agency's work had grown beyond serving those with Cerebral Palsy, our name officially became The Blake Foundation, in honor of Danny Blake.

-2004 Behavioral Health Care services were established
+2004 Specialty Behavioral Health Services were established (Birth-5)

 2007 EBF was selected to serve as the Easterseals affiliate for Southern Arizona and became Easterseals Blake Foundation